boldbi/bold-bi-docs/docs/faq/how-to-publish-modified-data-source-from-one-tenant-to-another.md

    ![Custom Attribute of Source Tenant](/static/assets/faq/images/custom-attribute-of-source-tenant.png)

-2. Edit the dashboard's corresponding data source, enable the Dynamic Connection String option, and click on the Configure button.
+2. Edit the corresponding data source of the dashboard, enable the Dynamic Connection String option, and then click on the Configure button.

    ![Enable Dynamic Connection String](/static/assets/faq/images/enable-dynamic-connectionstring.png)

-3. In that pop-up window, choose the Custom Attribute option, enter the created custom attribute key (Name) in the text box, select the Configuration Mode as Both if needed, and save the configuration.
-Finally, save that data source.
+3. In the pop-up window, select the Custom Attribute option, enter the custom attribute key (Name) in the text box, choose the Configuration Mode as Both if necessary, and save the configuration.
+Lastly, save the data source.

    >**Note:** Refer to this [section](/embedding-options/iframe-embedding/dynamic-connection-string/#how-to-configure-the-api-details-for-a-data-source) to learn more details about the Configuration Mode of Dynamic Connection String.